go2n/camera2api-enabler-rotation-fix/README.md

-# Camera2API Enabler
+# Camera2API Enabler Rotation Fix
-This module enables __HAL3__ on supported Snapdragon devices, what results in extended Camera2 API capabilities.
+This module enables __HAL3__ and fix rotation based on [Camera2API Module](https://github.com/Magisk-Modules-Repo/Camera2-API-Enabler) by Manuel Pinto.

+I modified this module for my Xiaomi Mi5.
+Tested on Xiaomi Mi5 using MIUI 10 by Xiaomi.eu 8.6.21

 ## Instructions ##